-Digital molding, as implemented in high-speed, modular and massively scalable configurations by 3D Systems, has the immediate potential to be a disruptive alternative to traditional injection molding for low volume plastic part production.
+Direct digital production, as implemented in high-speed, modular and massively scalable configurations by 3D Systems, has the immediate potential to be a disruptive alternative to traditional injection molding for low volume plastic part production.

 The 3D Systems approach offers benefits that span the complete design, engineering, production and maintenance phases of product lifecycle management.
-Business drivers for digital molding include faster time to market, cost savings, greater product development and maintenance productivity, and the ability to design, produce and optimize plastic parts faster, cheaper and better than ever before.
+Business drivers for direct production include faster time to market, cost savings, greater product development and maintenance productivity, and the ability to design, produce and optimize plastic parts faster, cheaper and better than ever before.